gnolang/blog/posts/2024-07-17_test4-live/README.md

 ### GovDAO

-The first iteration of the GovDAO enables on-chain voting and validator management.
+The first iteration of the testing GovDAO enables on-chain voting and validator management.
 The initial GovDAO members are gno.land team members, major contributors and teams already building dapps on gno.land.
 The first voting proposals will be to add additional 3rd party validators:

 - Berty
 - Teritori